Our Research

 This project involves the use of molecular docking against key target receptors, integrated with molecular dynamics (MD) and steered MD simulations.
 This interdisciplinary approach accelerates the drug discovery process and aligns with green chemistry principles by minimizing laboratory waste.
 It facilitates the development of more effective and selective antimicrobial agents, contributing to the advancement of next-generation therapeutics with enhanced safety and environmental sustainability

-Development of Scalable Synthetic Strategies
+Development of Synthetic Methodologies

 Synthesis of Indoles through C2−C3 Bond Formation Using Lawesson's Reagent